 Department Head and Professor, Department of Biodiversity, Earth & Environmental Science

-For his doctorate, Velinsky studied the cycling of trace elements in coastal marshes of the Delaware Estuary for his dissertation.
-He then continued his studies as a Postdoctoral Research Fellow at the College of Marine Studies, University of Delaware and at the Geophysical Laboratory, Carnegie Institution of Washington.
-He used stable isotopes to study nutrient sources in anoxic environments around the world (e.g., Black Sea and Framvaren Fjord, Norway).
+Professor Velinsky obtained his Bachelor of Science degree from the Florida Institute of Technology in Oceanography with a minor in Chemistry.
+He earned his doctoral degree from Old Dominion University in Chemical Oceanography.
+As part of his doctoral research, Velinsky explored the cycling of trace elements in coastal marshes of the Delaware Estuary for his dissertation.
+He then continued his studies as a postdoctoral research fellow at the College of Marine Studies, University of Delaware, and at the Geophysical Laboratory, Carnegie Institution of Washington.
+He used stable isotopes to study nutrient sources in anoxic environments around the world in locations such as the Black Sea and Framvaren Fjord in Norway.